 Roasted Brussels Sprouts in Balsamic Glaze

-Here is a simple to make, enticing change-of-pace from ordinary preparations brussels sprouts.
+Here is a simple to make, enticing change-of-pace from ordinary preparations of Brussels sprouts.
 It’s a perfect addition to a vegan Thanksgiving dinner menu, so if you’re serving a crowd, double the recipe.
-Contributed by Ricki Heller.
+Recipe contributed by Ricki Heller.
+Photos by Hannah Kaminsky.

-- About a pound of brussels sprouts, trimmed and washed
+- 1 pound brussels sprouts, trimmed and washed

 - 1 large onion, ﬁnely chopped